DyogenIBENS/SCORPIOS/README.md

 snakemake --configfile config_example.yaml --use-conda --cores 4
 ```

+The following outputs should be generated:
+[insert outputs here]

+We explain how to interpret outputs below [link to understanding SCORPiOs outputs].

-#### Example 2: SCORPiOs in iterative mode
+#### Example 2: Iterative SCORPiOs run

-SCORPiOs can run in iterative mode, meaning that SCORPiOs improves gene trees a first time, and then uses the corrected forest as input for a new correction run.
+SCORPiOs can run in iterative mode, meaning that SCORPiOs improves gene trees a first time, and then uses the corrected set of gene trees again as input for a new correction run.
 Correcting gene trees improves orthologies accuracy, which in turn makes synteny conservation patterns more informative, allowing to better integrate it into the gene tree reconstruction.
 Usually, a small number of iterations (2-3) suffice to reach convergence.

-To run SCORPiOs in iterative mode, you can execute the wrapper bash script `iterate_scorpios.sh`:
+To run SCORPiOs in iterative mode on example data, execute the wrapper bash script `iterate_scorpios.sh`:

 ```
 bash iterate_scorpios.sh --j=example --snake_args="--configfile config_example.yaml"